singh-ab/jobweave/README.md

 - Mozilla's pdf.js - Client-side PDF parsing
 - Part of the Google Chrome Built-in AI initiative

-## 📄 License
+## License

-This project is provided as-is for educational and personal use.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+**Open Source with Attribution**: Use, modify, and distribute freely for personal or commercial projects.
+Requires attribution and notice of changes.

 ---

-**Find your perfect fit with Jobweave!** 🧵✨

-_Weaving your experience into every opportunity_